Based on the recommendations of the authorities, Swiss public transport has developed a protection concept to make travelling as safe as possible.

 Latest information can be obtained online from the individual navigation companies.

 The Vigezzina-Centovalli Railway is operating with a reduced timetable.
 Also in Italy it is mandatory to wear a hygiene mask.
 A seat reservation is strongly recommended due to limited space.
 Make free reservation

-Operating as of September until the end of November on Wednesdays, Fridays, Saturdays and Sundays.
+Operating from January to June and September to December on Wednesdays, Fridays, Saturdays and Sundays.

 On-board catering: COVID certificate compulsory

 Inside bistros, dining cars and boat restaurants (indoor area), a COVID certificate obligation applies for travellers of 16 years or older.
 The staff is responsible for checking the certificates.

 Passengers are obligated to sit inside bistros, dining cars and onboard boat restaurants.
 Masks may be removed at the table.

 Group travels are permitted as long as the Swiss governmant has not imposed a general ban on events.
 Group travels generally fall under the public transport protection concept.
 The passenger booking the tour is responsible for complying with the current regulations in connection with group travels and other events.
 Passengers may be referred to alternative connections in order to support the implementation of the protection concept.